ranggakrisnaa/ranggakrisnaa/README.md

 # 👋 Hi there!

 I am Rangga Krisna, currently learning the JavaScript language and its library or framework development environment such as ReactJS and Express JS.
 Not just coding.
-I am passionate about creating clean and efficient code, automating testing code, and implementing modern design principles to deliver intuitive user experiences.
+I am passionate about creating clean and efficient code.
 I am always eager to learn new technologies and improve my skills

 ### Find me